This article is for Account Owners and Project Managers using the Global Delivery Network.

 - You have physical business locations in your source language location, but not in other markets.

 - Your website's career page has positions available only in certain markets.

 - You want to completely hide certain menu items, offers or features from your localized sites.

 If you are looking to hide or display different content on some but not all of your localized sites, consider using Content Swaps.

 Smartling offers an interface that allows you to configure certain GDN behaviors like content capture, translation, and visibility.
 If the content you want to hide from your localized sites is tied to a unique HTML class or ID, you can use a "Remove Content from Page" rule to target these elements.
 To add this rule:

-- In the New Experience, from your GDN project, click the gear icon > Project Settings > Rules.
+- From your GDN project, click the Settings tab > Rules.

 - Click on the blue "Add a New Rule" button for either a Class or ID and select "Remove Content from Page."

 You can then enter your Class or ID name in the text box.
 Any time Smartling sees the provided class or ID in your HTML code, it hide the content on all localized sites.